nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `sort {TASK_DETAILS}{DATE}{PRIORITY_LEVEL}`
 >> Only 1 of 3 parameters can be used

-> no prefix: Sorts based on task name in alphabetical order<br>
+> n: Sorts based on task name in alphabetical order<br>
 > d: Sorts based on date starting with the earliest date<br>
 > p: Sorts based on priority assigned starting with the highest priority <br>